5G-MAG/Tech/pages/Network_APIs/Audio_Streaming/Audio_Streaming.md

 This documentation is currently **under development and subject to change**.
 It reflects outcomes elaborated by 5G-MAG members as part of **WI: Network Exposure and APIs Supporting Media Services and Applications**
 We welcome and encourage contributions from the broader community.
 If you are interested in becoming a member of the 5G-MAG and actively participating in shaping this work, please contact the [Project Office](https://www.5g-mag.com/contact)

-# Network Capability Exposure and APIs for Audio Streaming Services
+# Network Capability Exposure and APIs for Live Media Distribution

 ## Scenario description and actors involved